ssvlabs/SIPs/sips/qbft_drop_redundant_bls.md

 ## Summary

-Add an RSA signature check in the Validator level and drop the consequent redundant BLS verifications in QBFT.
+Add an RSA signature check in the Validator level, allowing the drop of consequent redundant BLS verifications in QBFT, and add an RSA signing util to the runners.

 ## Motivation